FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 1.4 Internationalization Considerations

-GEDCOM X is be designed to accommodate users and software of different languages and cultures.
+GEDCOM X is designed to accommodate users and software of different languages and cultures.
 Genealogical data often needs to be interpreted from the perspective of its cultural context.

 To this end, a property named `lang` is supported on relevant GEDCOM X data types.
 The value